GenomicsAotearoa/hts_workshop_mpi/docs/level1/21_quality_filter_nanopore.md

     * Teaching: 30 minutes
     * Exercises: 30 minutes

+!!! circle-info "Objectives and Key points"

     #### Objectives

     * Know how to assess the quality of Oxford Nanopore data using visualization tools such as `pycoQC`
     * Be able to perform quality filtering of Nanopore data to remove short reads and adapter sequences

     #### Keypoints

     * Sequences can be filtered to remove low quality reads and short reads using tools such as `Nanofilt`
     * It is important to use tools designed specifically for long read data when performing assessment and trimming of Nanopore reads
     * Identifying and removing residual sequencing adapters is not always necessary, but tools exist for it if required

 ---